Vince-Paolo/Nutri-Detector/README.md

-# NutriVision – Calorie & Nutrition Detector
+# Nutri-Detector – Calorie & Nutrition Detector

 A PHP-based Web App that detects food from an uploaded image and estimates its calorie & nutrition content using a Machine Learning library (php-ml).